 The cold, short days of winter make it easy to hibernate and hard to motivate.
 It means less exercise and less energy.
 Now that spring is here, it’s time to get outside and get moving.
 We all know how important regular exercise is for keeping our bodies and minds healthy.
 The same goes for our canine family members, especially our furry seniors.

 As your dog ages, they become less energetic which leads to less activity, weight gain and possible health problems like sore muscles, arthritis, joint issues and heart problems, to list only a few.
-Regular exercise helps to maintain a healthy weight, promotes strong muscles and bones, keeps joints lubricated, helps to alleviate arthritis pain and contributes to so many other mental and physical benefits.
+It can be good to try giving your dog some of the products listed on Pharm Organics to help keep them happy, but regular exercise helps to maintain a healthy weight, promotes strong muscles and bones, keeps joints lubricated, helps to alleviate arthritis pain and contributes to so many other mental and physical benefits.

 The best low impact exercises for your dog are walking and swimming, but with seniors, there are things to consider.